CruiseOutlook

 What to Pack

-• Light clothing for warm weather, especially in summer
+• Lightweight clothing for summer visits

-• A light jacket or sweater for cooler evenings
+• A light jacket or sweater for cooler evenings in spring and autumn

-• An umbrella or raincoat during the rainy season (June to July)
+• An umbrella or raincoat during the rainy season (June to August)

 Heads Up